 White rice has a GI of 89 whereas brown rice has only 50 which means white rice has warp speed when it comes to increasing blood sugar levels compared to brown rice.
 But it is important to note that both types of rice are rich in carbohydrates which contributes a great deal to blood sugar levels.

-Now, you can reduce the GI of white rice by cooling it because in that process resistant starch is created which helps the food go through the digestive tract like soluble fiber does.
+Now, you can reduce the GI of white rice by cooling it because in that process resistant starch is created which helps the food go through the digestive tract like soluble fibre does.

 It helps if you cook rice the night before and store it in the fridge before you eat it.
 That drops its GI to 53 which is almost the same as the GI of brown rice.
 Now, there are some problems with reheating rice, but it is still not as bad.